 To continue operating as an HCBM in Washington, you need to renew your registration by March 1 of each year.
 Renewal registrations are valid for one fiscal year from July 1 to June 30.

-We will calculate renewal fees for the next registration period and make the invoices available by June 1.
+We calculate renewal fees for the next registration period and provide invoices by June 1.
 Payment is due by July 15.

 To renew your registration: